Senwor/Bash-Scripts/README.md

 # Bash-Scripts
-A series of bash scripts that time-save for various activities (HackTheBox, CTF's, Pentesting, messing around, etc.) Most scripts are scrapped together from other scripts that I have found useful w/ added personal touch.
+A series of bash scripts that time-save for various activities (HackTheBox, CTF's, Pentesting, messing around, etc.) Most scripts are scrapped together from other scripts that I have found useful w/ added personal touch or bug-fixed.

 ## http
 Runs python SimpleHTTPServer on designated interface, port & location.
 Usage: http \<ip\> \<location\>